-There aren't any programs that specifically lead to a degree in nude art, but many schools offer relevant classes in figure drawing and painting.
-Students interested in figure drawing can enroll in programs awarding certificates, associate's degrees, bachelor's degrees or master's degrees.
+Many schools offer classes in figure drawing and painting relevant to students with an interest in nude art.
+While there aren't any programs that specifically lead to a degree in nude art, students interested in figure drawing can enroll in programs awarding certificates, associate's degrees, bachelor's degrees or master's degrees.

 Certificate in Visual Arts

 Visual arts certificate programs offer introductory classes in subjects including painting, drawing, design, and art history.
 Some programs also cover ceramics and sculptures.
 Students complete artistic assignments and usually create a portfolio they can use when looking for employment or further education.
 Some programs offer classes in figure drawing relevant to people interested in nude art.
 Students often take courses in the following subjects:

 - Renaissance art history

 - Drawing fundamentals

 Associate of Arts (A.A.) programs in the fine arts teach the theories, history and techniques of creative output.
 Students often specialize in visual arts, music, design, or multimedia art.
 Most programs incorporate instruction on modern technology used to create art.
 Many programs are made for people intending to transfer to a 4-year degree program in the fine arts.
 Students will usually take courses in the following topics:

 - Graphic design

 Bachelor of Fine Arts (BFA) programs usually allow students to specialize in graphic design, studio art or photography.
 Students learn the entire creative process, from conceptualization to making final revisions.
 BFA programs require students to take extensive general education courses in addition to their art classes.
 Students in BFA programs create portfolios of their work.
 Students learn about the characteristics of art from several time periods.
 Significant coursework covers practical artistic skills.
 Students interested in nude art usually learn about the following subjects: